SofaDefrost/SoftRobots/docs/tutorials/Tripod/tripod-tuto.md

 ### <i>At the end of this step, you will be able to:</i>
 - Add prefabs for the actuators
 - Position them according to the real robot positionning
-- Understand the structure of the prefabs modelling the S90 servomotors and the associated servo-arms used on the Tripod robot: *ServoMotor*, *ServoArm* and the prefab *ActuatedArm* that brings the first two together.
+- Understand the structure of the prefabs modelling the S90 servomotors and the associated servo-arms used on the Tripod robot: `ServoMotor`, `ServoArm` and the prefab `ActuatedArm` that brings the first two together.
 - Understand another graph structure for the objects of the scene, by introducing the object *Simulation*.

 It is now time to add the actuators that will deform the elastic piece.
 On the real robot, this is done by 3 servomotors actuating servo-arms attached to the silicone piece.
-On Sofa, two prefabricated objects have been implemented and brought together in a third one named ActuatedArm.
-The two elements composing it can be seen on figure 3 below.
+On SOFA, two prefabricated objects have been implemented and brought together in a third one named ActuatedArm.
+The two elements composing it can be seen on Figure 5 below.
 The prefabs are described in a python file, that contains all the elements of the model of the object.
 They are imported at the beginning of the code file of the scene, and can then be used in the scene.
 The lines to import the ServoArm and the ActuatedArm prefab are the following:

 ```python
 from actuatedarm import ActuatedArm